-We have the full range of affinity groups, networks and sports teams that you would expect at a large commercial firm.
-There is also a very active social scene, which I would say is a little less formal than some of the English firms in that after-work drinks and so on are often impromptu, while more formal events take place four or five times a year.
+We have the full range of affinity groups, networks and sports teams that you'd expect at a large commercial firm.
+There's also a very active social scene, which I'd say is a little less formal than some of the English firms in that after-work drinks and so on are often impromptu, while more formal events take place four or five times a year.

 What is your dream holiday destination?